menu

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, one of the unique characteristics of the Arnold City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.
+In addition, the Arnold City Center neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
 The Arnold City Center neighborhood also has a greater percentage of children living in poverty (73.6%) than found in 98.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, the Arnold City Center neighborhood is unique for having just 4.5% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.5% of America's neighborhoods.